avimanyu786/UplayStartupMinimize/README.md

 2. Uplay.bat - Pings an invalid IP with a 30 seconds timeout and then calls altf4.vbs.
 3. Uplay.vbs - Written to hide the command line window in the background while the batch file runs.

 I created and tested this myself.
 Quite happy with using it until this feature is officially supported by Uplay.
+Please check the Wiki for complete steps to set it up.
-~avimanyu786
+~avimanyu786(Avimanyu Bandyopadhyay)